Hobo-Hilly/SecurityPlus/Identity-Access-Management/Auth-Protocols-EAP-802/README.md

 - This expands on PPP ( Point to point protocol)

 EAP Types
-EAP-FAST (Extensible Authentication Protocol - Flexible authentication Secure Tunnel)
+EAP-FAST (Extensible Authentication Protocol - Flexible Authentication Secure Tunnel)
 - It's a protocol that was developed by Cisco and it's used in wireless networks and point to point communications

 EAP-TLS (Extensible Authentication Protocol - Transport Layer Security)